Consider the benefits of Priority Training

 Addressing the first point can be a little tricky, we need to analyse each muscle group on its own merits, please see below for a few common examples of how to identify and address flaws within the proportions of our major muscle groups:

-Chest – Squeeze your chest in, look to the side in a mirror – is the upper chest lagging a little?
+Squeeze your chest in, look to the side in a mirror – is the upper chest lagging a little?
 If so prioritise incline movements within your chest routine.

-Back – Do a “Front Lat Spread” in front of a mirror.
+Do a “Front Lat Spread” in front of a mirror.
 Is you back lacking width, or depth?
 If width prioritise “pull down” movements for depth/thickness focus on “pull in” type movements and deadlifts (see article on this).

-Shoulders – Stand to the side of mirror, the top of the shoulder should be perfectly horizontal.
+Stand to the side of mirror, the top of the shoulder should be perfectly horizontal.
 Be honest, are your rear and side deltoids in the shadow of your front deltoids?
 Simply train them in order of weakness.

-Legs – Again stand to the side of the mirror and flex your legs from several angles, what’s lagging?
+Again stand to the side of the mirror and flex your legs from several angles, what’s lagging?
 Are you quad heavy with not the best calves in the world?
 Perhaps your hamstrings are somewhere in-between?
 Then simply train calves first, followed by hamstrings and finish off on quads.

-Arms and Abs are pretty much self explanatory – seek to address the weaker, less developed muscle first.
+Pretty much self explanatory – seek to address the weaker, less developed muscle first.
 This may mean you train triceps before biceps and conduct leg raises before crunches –either/or you’re ironing out discrepancies within your muscles.

 Addressing the second point is somewhat easier, you just need to be open minded and prepared to juggle your schedule a little.
 Again the answer is very simple, seek to address your weaker muscle groups using the above approach when you’re at your freshest!